Add SSO with Microsoft Entra using SAML 2.0

 Signature

-While optional for both a SAML response and assertion, typically at least one (if not both) are signed by the Identity Provider.
-These signatures are verified to ensure that a third-party has not tampered with the response.
-To verify a signature, the IdentityProviderSigningCert property needs to be populated.
-Typically, this is set through the RequestIdentityMetadata or the LoadIdentityMetadata methods.
+While optional for both a SAML response and assertion, typically at least one (if not both) is signed by the Identity Provider.
+These signatures are verified to ensure that a third party has not tampered with the response.
+To verify a signature, the IdentityProviderSigningCert property needs to be set.
+Typically, this is populated through the RequestIdentityMetadata or LoadIdentityMetadata methods.

 Issuer